-Health services must report all perinatal, infant and child deaths must be reported to the Consultative Council on Obstetric and Paediatric Consultative Council (CCOPMM).
+Health services must report all perinatal, infant and child deaths must be reported to the Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM).

 By law, you need to do this within 28 days.